Adel Bordbari

 Preface

 1h 5m, 17 tracks, beautiful album cover.
-It’s the journey of a guy on a road switching between radio stations: great idea for a concept album.
+It’s the journey of a guy on a road switching between radio stations—great idea for a concept album.
 A bit too American for me.
-No significant musicianship except for Grohl’s drums; However! results in an overall recognizable sound with a solid mix.
+No significant musicianship except for Grohl’s drums; however, the result is an overall recognizable sound with a solid mix.

 Review

-Starts weirdly, with a radio, very annoying and loud.
+Starts weirdly, with a radio—very annoying and loud.
 It’s a concept album.
-No One Knows, the second track has an amazing riff.
-The album has a great mix, headbanging bass and drums.
-I think the album is a critic of the music industry, “songs that sound like everyone else”, “so many rules, this and that, these and those”
+No One Knows, the second track, has an amazing riff.
+The album has a great mix: headbanging bass and drums.
+I think the album is a critique of the music industry—“songs that sound like everyone else,” “so many rules, this and that, these and those.”

 I think it could be shorter.
-It’s very riff-based, with simple guitar rhythms (but still precise and on point) but very creative drumming, especially during the intro for Songs For The Dead, my favorite so far, super kick-ass and heavy.
-With tracks 4 and 5 I feel like it’s about a more broad topic: the music industry.
+It’s very riff-based, with simple guitar rhythms (but still precise and on point), and very creative drumming—especially during the intro for Songs for the Dead, my favorite so far.
+Super kick-ass and heavy.
+With tracks 4 and 5, I feel like it’s about a broader topic: the music industry.

 Life’s the study of dying

-feels more mellow in The Sky Is Fallin’, more melodic. vocals are quieter than the music. turns more sad and nihilistic:
+Feels more mellow in The Sky Is Fallin’, more melodic.
+Vocals are quieter than the music.
+It turns more sad and nihilistic:

 Close your eyes and see the skies are fallin’

-The radio once again reminds me that we’re still not done with the album.
-Six Shooter isn’t my favorite, too angry, noisy, and weird.
+The radio once again reminds me we’re still not done with the album.
+Six-Shooter isn’t my favorite—too angry, noisy, and weird.
 Although it’s only one minute long.
-The previous track mentioned “death metal all the time”, this is the death metal.
-Hanging Tree sounds good, It still has simple guitars but sounds more progressive.
+The previous track mentioned “death metal all the time”—this is the death metal.
+Hanging Tree sounds good.
+Still simple guitars, but more progressive.
 The guitars are still too loud.

-OK, apparently these are the different radio stations! each playing slightly different genres but since it’s one band playing, “they all sound like everyone else”, wow.
-That’s why Six Shooter was so different.
+Apparently these are the different radio stations!
+Each plays slightly different genres, but since it’s one band performing, “they all sound like everyone else.”
+Wow.
+That’s why Six-Shooter was so different.

-The tracks don’t feel annoyingly long, the album is one hour long but it feels alright since each single track is rather short.
+The tracks don’t feel annoyingly long.
+The album is one hour, but it feels alright since each track is relatively short.

-It’s starting to feel boring with Gonna Leave You, I want it to end soon, the only song so far with a solo: is very distorted and dirty, It fits the atmosphere.
+It’s starting to feel boring with Gonna Leave You.
+I want it to end soon.
+The only song so far with a solo, very distorted and dirty.
+It fits the atmosphere.

 I like the singing in Do It Again.
-God Is In The Radio sounds scary with a great solo and a marching rhythm.
-Another Love Song sounds smooth and more listenable, the vocals sound more raw.
+God Is In the Radio sounds scary, with a great solo and a marching rhythm.
+Another Love Song sounds smooth and more listenable.
+The vocals feel more raw.

 You’re just another love song

-The title track! great buildup.
-The album ends here, though few “hidden songs” exist at the end.
+The title track!
+Great buildup.
+The album ends here, though a few “hidden songs” exist at the end.
 Mosquito Song is calm, Celtic, and quiet.
 Very beautiful chorus.
-Sounds exactly the opposite of other songs: every instrument plays its role, slightly mysterious, more acoustic sounds.
+Sounds like the exact opposite of the rest of the album: every instrument plays its role.
+Slightly mysterious, more acoustic.
 Reminds me of the beginning of the album when a Mexican guy talked on the radio.
 My second favorite track.
-Although I think it’s almost offensive to have the hidden song as my favorite, isn’t it?
+Although I think it’s almost offensive that my favorite track is a hidden one, isn’t it?

 The other two songs are live performances that sound more like the album.
-There’s not much to add, although feels like a cool breeze to put away the disc and have a smooth goodbye.
+Not much to add—though it feels like a cool breeze, a smooth goodbye as you put the disc away.